 Public service extends beyond the elected roles of representatives and appointed roles of administrators to all essential services provided by the government, including the provision of security and justice.
 Arguably one of the most vital functions of the state, providing security means more than military forces and border control.
 Police forces are responsible for enforcing the laws that govern society and play a large role in security at the local level.
 They are often the first face of the law for citizens, one the most tangible arms of the government in day-to-day life, and a role almost entirely held by men.

 Case Study: Police Force Participation and Public Service Representation

-Looking at women’s representation in police forces provides another dimension in our understanding of women in public service around the world.
+Looking at omen’s representation in police forces provides another dimension in our understanding of women in public service around the world.
 Statistics from the United Nations Office of Drugs and Crime show a large disparity between the number of men and women police members globally, with the average representation of women in the police at a mere 15.4%.

 Leading the way with a third of their police forces comprised of women members are the Baltic states: Lithuania, Latvia, and Estonia.
 In fact, the representation of women in the police forces is higher than the representation of women in their respective legislatures.

 Access to this role should not be limited to men given the grave importance police play in the provision of security and justice.
 In fact at the turn of the millennium, the United Nations publicly affirmed the vital role women must play in peace and security with Security Council Resolution 1325.
 The resolution explicitly calls for an expanded role for women in civilian police forces, citing the disproportionate amount of women and children who are impacted by armed conflict and violence.